From Plate to Prevention: A Dietary Nutrient-aided Platform for Health Promotion in Singapore: Localized Singaporean Food Dataset

 \subsection{Data Collection}

-We incorporate popular ready-to-eat Singaporean food dishes by referring to HPB~\cite{hpb} for both food groups and dishes' names.
-HPB is a government organization committed to promoting healthy living in Singapore, which provides a large database of local Singaporean food and their corresponding nutrition facts~\cite{hpb_encf}.
-The database is hierarchically structured with different coarse-grained food groups, each of which contains fine-grained food categories, e.g., the group ``Sugars, sweets and confectionery'' contains categories such as ``Parfait'' and ``Popcorn''.
-To build a comprehensive Singaporean food dataset, we select 233 popular ready-to-eat Singaporean dishes from 13 main food groups and then crawl candidate images from different search engines.
-Further, to expand the range of images retrieved, we increase the number of crawled images using a set of synonyms for each food category in our queries.
-Finally, we collect $226,809$ images for further curation.
+We incorporate popular ready-to-eat Singaporean food dishes by referring to HPB~\cite{hpb} for both food groups and dish names.
+HPB is a government organization committed to promoting healthy living in Singapore, which provides a large database of local Singaporean food and their corresponding nutrient composition~\cite{hpb_encf} measured in Per Serving Household Measure, in both grams and milliliters.
+The database is hierarchically structured with different coarse-grained food groups, each of which contains fine-grained food categories.
+To build a comprehensive Singaporean food dataset, we select 233 popular ready-to-eat Singaporean dishes from 13 main food groups and then crawl candidate images from different search engines on the Internet, including Google Images and Bing Images.
+Further, in order to expand the range of images retrieved, we increase the number of crawled images using a set of synonyms for each food category in our queries.
+Finally, we collect $226,809$ images in total for further curation.